canonical/ubuntu-pro-client/dev-docs/explanations/systemd_units.md

 There are three methods by which a cloud instance may auto-attach to become Ubuntu Pro.

 1. On boot auto-attach for known Pro cloud instances.
-2. Upgrade-in-place for non-Pro instances that get modified via the Cloud platform to entitle them to become Ubuntu Pro (only on GCP for now)
+2. Upgrade-in-place for non-Pro instances that get modified via the Cloud platform to entitle them to become Ubuntu Pro (only on Azure and GCP for now).
-3. Retry auto-attach in case of failures
+3. Retry auto-attach in case of failures.

 (1) is handled by a systemd unit (`ua-auto-attach.service`) delivered by a separate package called `ubuntu-advantage-pro`.
 This package is only installed on Ubuntu Pro Cloud images.
 In this way, an instance launched from an Ubuntu Pro Cloud image knows that it needs to auto-attach.